yjin07/kernelizedDA/README.md

-# Kernelized Discriminant Analysis
+# Kernelized Discriminant Analysis for Multivariate Categorical Response Regression

-This repository contains the simulation code for the paper titled "Kernelized Discriminant Analysis for Multivariate Categorical Response Regression."
+This repository provides the simulation code for the paper titled *Kernelized Discriminant Analysis for Multivariate Categorical Response Regression*.

 ## Running the Simulation
 To execute the simulation: